DigitallyHappy/toggle-field-for-backpack/readme.md

 ]);
 ```

-**Step 3.** Remove this package using composer.
-Since the package only provides that one file, and you're no longer using that file - it makes no sense to have the package installed any longer:
+**Step 3.** Uninstall this package.
+Since it only provides one file - ```toggle.blade.php```, and you're no longer using that file, it makes no sense to have the package installed:
 ```bash
 composer remove digitallyhappy/toggle-field-for-backpack
 ```